usable-tools/usable-tools/content/personas/KY_Mary.md

 Mary is a **digital security trainer, gender policy expert, and a research consultant** with many years of experience conducting research for different organizations.
 She also trains activists and local communities on skills for adopting strategic non-violence and movement building to affect social change.
 She works as an **IT assistant** for an organization that promotes environmental rights.
 Recently, the organization was hit by **ransomware** and they lost a lot of information.

+She uses a **laptop for work and trainings** and uses **bitlocker and Veracrypt** to encrypt files and drives.
+She makes sure to use secure plug-ins in browser to enhance security.
+She also uses a cellphone daily and occasionally uses **social media.**

 ## Goals